AzraiHasan/TaskVillage/docs/phase_1_status.md

 - Developed a complete notification system with filtering and preferences
 - Implemented task assignment with targeted notifications
 - Built a comprehensive analytics dashboard with multiple visualizations
+- Migrated chart visualizations from Recharts to vue-chartjs for better Vue integration

 ## Next Steps
-With the Analytics Dashboard completed, we can now focus on:
+With the Analytics Dashboard completed and charts migrated, we can now focus on:

 1. **Mobile Responsiveness**:
    - Optimize layout for smaller screens